How to Perform MS SQL Server Restore with RECOVERY and Restore with NORECOVERY

 Summary: This blog will discuss how to restore a database with RECOVERY and NORECOVERY options.
 Restoring the db with RECOVERY option is the default option for users with FULL backup.
 However, if you have different types of backups (differential, transactional, etc.) you may need to use the NORECOVERY option to combine the backups.
 You may also try restoring SQL database to its original form using Stellar Repair for MS SQL software.
 Download the software demo version to preview the recoverable db objects.

 To prevent data loss and recover a SQL Server database from disaster, a DBA has to restore database backups.
-When it comes to restoring a database from backup, there are two main options the DBA can use: ?With RECOVERY? and ?With NORECOVERY?.
+When it comes to restoring a database from backup, there are two main options the DBA can use: ‘With RECOVERY’ and ‘With NORECOVERY’.

 How to Recover SQL database With RECOVERY and with NORECOVERY?